-Amethyst Academies Trust Academies serve diverse and culturally rich communities reflecting a wide range of social and economic backgrounds.
+Amethyst Academies Trust serves a multi-ethnic community reflecting a wide range of social and economic backgrounds.

-Amethyst Academies Trust operate within Wolverhampton’s Scheme for Co-ordinated Admission Arrangements for Secondary Admissions.
+Amethyst Academies Trust operates within Wolverhampton’s Scheme for Co-ordinated Admission Arrangements for Secondary Admissions.
 The scheme aims to ensure that each child receives the best possible single offer of a place at a secondary school, based on parents’ preferences.
+This means that:

-4. If the preferred Amethyst Academy Trust Academy is full the over-subscription criteria will be applied (where appropriate).
+If Amethyst Academies Trust is full the over-subscription criteria will be applied (where appropriate).

 The Governors will offer:

 Aldersley High School – 210 places in Year 7 2020/2021